knutnergaard/smufolib/docs/getting_started.rst

 Running Scripts
 ===============

-SMufoLib comes bundled with several useful functions and scripts for building SMuFL metadata files, calculating engraving defaults from glyphs, importing identification attributes and more.
+SMufoLib comes bundled with several useful scripts for building SMuFL metadata files, calculating engraving defaults from glyphs, importing identification attributes and more.

-Scripts may be run either via the Python interpreter or directly from the console, passing in any arguments in the familiar manner to each platform.
+Scripts may be run either directly from the command line or imported as regular python modules, passing in any arguments in the familiar manner to each platform.

-As an example, check for missing or superflous SMuFL anchors by running the :mod:`~bin.checkAnchors` script directly from console:
+As an example, check for missing or superflous SMuFL anchors and mark discrepant glyphs by running the :mod:`~bin.checkAnchors` script with the ``--mark`` flag directly from the command line:

 .. code:: zsh

-   $ check-anchors --mark
+   $ check-anchors path/to/my/font.ufo --mark

-Mandatory arguments and available options can be listed by running the help command on the script:
+Positional arguments and available options can be listed by running the help command on the script:

 .. code:: zsh

-   $ generate-metadata --help
+   $ check-anchors --help

-   usage: generate-metadata [-h] [-F FONTDATA] [-v] font target-path
+   usage: check-anchors [-h] [-F FONTDATA] [-m] [-c COLOR COLOR COLOR COLOR] [-v]

-   Generate font metadata JSON file.
+                        font

+   Find missing or superfluous SMuFL anchors.

    positional arguments:
       font                  path to UFO file
-     target-path           path to target file or directory

    options:
       -h, --help           show this help message and exit -F FONTDATA, --font-data FONTDATA
-                           path to font metadata file (default: <Request 'https:/ /raw.githubusercontent.com/steinbergmedia/bravura/mast
+                           path to font metadata file (default: <Request '/url/path /to/reference/font/metadata.json' ('/file/path/to/refere
-                           er/redist/bravura_metadata.json' ('/Users/knutnergaard
-                           /smufolib/metadata/bravura_metadata.json') at
+                           nce/font/metadata.json') at 4536666000>)
-                           4536272304>)
-     -v, --verbose         make output verbose (default: False)
+      -m, --mark           apply defined color values to objects (default: False) -c COLOR COLOR COLOR COLOR, --color COLOR COLOR COLOR COLOR list of RGBA color values (default: None) -v, --verbose        make output verbose (default: False)

-Alternatively each script can be imported as a module in Python:
+Alternatively, scripts can be imported as modules in Python:

 .. code:: Py3

    from bin.checkAnchors import checkAnchors

    checkAnchors(mark=True)

+This imports and executes the script's program function :func:`checkAnchors` from the script module of the same name.
+The documentation for either one is accessible via :func:`help`.